assem-ch/assem-ch/README.md

 ## Assem Chelli

-A senior software engineer, mainly backend using Python and JS.
+A tech lead, mainly backend using Python and JS.
 I am more of a ship builder than a ship maintainer.

 <!-- follow my new twitter account: [![](https://img.shields.io/twitter/follow/assem_ch)](https://twitter.com/assem_ch)
  -->